Navid200/xDrip/docs/P_in_Circle.md

 ---
-title: "Understanding the Encircled P in xDrip Readings"
+title: "xDrip 'P in Circle' Symbol"
-description: "Learn what the encircled 'P' symbol means in your xDrip glucose readings and how to enable it through plugin-based calibration."
+description: "Explanation of the 'P in Circle' symbol in xDrip.
+Documentation and help for understanding app indicators and their meaning."
 ---

 # Encircled P